 - Redirect the flow of water – if you place your downspouts strategically, you can direct water from the gutters away from mulch in your landscaping to prevent it from washing away.
 You can also install French drains or other drainage systems to avoid a flood of water that can wash away mulch.

 - Choose heavy mulch – not all mulches are created equal.
 Some are light (low-density), and will float in a shallow amount of water and wash away easily.
 Others are heavy (high-density) and will stay put, even with a strong current of water flowing by.
 If you don’t want to remove the old mulch, simply wait until it decomposes and it is time to add new mulch.
+You can learn more about alternatives to wood mulch in my article here.

 - Add Edging – edging will help to retain mulch and keep it from washing away by creating a physical barrier.
 However, edging can also add beauty to the landscaping in your yard.
 There are many edging materials to choose from, including stone, wood, plastic, and rubber.